risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion-dml.md

 - **Use DML for small amounts of data**

-  For large amounts of data, consider creating a source or declaring `append-only` on a table.
+  For large amounts of data, consider creating a source or declaring `append only` on a table.
 See details in [When to create a source or declare append only on a table?](1234567890docs.risingwave.com).

 - **Choosing between Source, Table, and Append-Only Table**